darwin/plastic/docs/build.md

 These steps are for my OS X box.
-Worked around commit [#0638331e63](https://github.com/darwin/plastic/commit/0638331e63aaed1d78839638219069d24f7818e6).

-All is still in flux.
-You have to know a bit about node.js and clojurescript ecosystems.
-I don't cover it here.

 Good luck!